aiven/aiven-docs/docs/tools/terraform/howto/upgrade-to-opensearch.md

     }
     ```

-    Once you have updated your configuration, check that the change
+    Once you have updated your configuration, ensure the change
     looks correct:

     ```bash